mariashiny/mariashiny/ReadME.md

-# Bypassing Machine Learning Malware Detectors
+# Chapter 10 Best Practices for Machine Learning and Feature Engineering

-## Credits

-Daniel Geng
-Rishi Veerapaneni